eHarmony/vw-webservice/README.md

 #### Building Vowpal Wabbit

-Now that you have the webservice, under the vw-webservice folder, you should find a folder for vowpal wabbit as well that contains all the source.
-Before you can launch the vowpal wabbit daemon though you will have to build it.
+Now that you have the webservice, under the vw-webservice folder, you should find an additional folder for vowpal wabbit that contains all the source.
+Before you can launch the vowpal wabbit daemon you will have to build it.

 ```
 cd vowpal_wabbit